hanjingo/doc/NOTE/HIGH_FREQUENCY_TRADING/chapter2.md

 Performance-wise, FPGAs tend to be superior to GPUs and CPUs, particularly when used to simultaneously process a limited number of time series.

-Transmission speed of communication messages depends on several factors:
+The transmission speed of communication messages depends on several factors:

 - Size of message.
 - Connection bandwidth.
-- TCP/IP and UDP "window" sizes, specifying how many bytes market participants are willing to send and receive at per message "slice".
+- TCP/IP and UDP "window" sizes, specifying how many bytes market participants are willing to send and receive at a message "slice".

 ![core_message_architecture_in_trading](res/core_message_architecture_in_trading.png)